FunnelKit

 • 403 Forbidden errors on AJAX requests: Security plugins, server rules, or file permission issues can block AJAX requests like ?wc-ajax=update_order_review.

-Solution: Fix AJAX endpoint and address related issues
+Fix the AJAX endpoint and address related issues.
+Here is how to do it:

 • Fix incorrect AJAX endpoint: Ensure your theme and plugins use WooCommerce's built-in functions, such as wc_ajax_url(), to dynamically retrieve the correct AJAX endpoint.